Avoid A Lengthy Court Case With Mediation For Child Custody Concerns

-Decisions about child custody and visitation/parenting time are almost always emotional and difficult for the parties involved.
+Negotiations in a divorce proceeding that revolve around child custody matters and visitation or parenting time schedules are almost always emotional and difficult for all of the parties involved.
 Choosing mediation for visitation/parenting time disputes gives you the opportunity to resolve your issues and create a plan for your children in a calm, cooperative environment.
-If you are involved in a divorce or need to modify an existing parenting time order, Tournour Law in East Brunswick, NJ, can help you through the process.

-A great number of factors are involved in drafting a parenting time plan, including the children’s preferences and the relationship between you and your co-parent.
-During a mediation session, you and your ex-spouse can fully discuss all of these factors.
+A great number of factors are considered when drafting a parenting time plan, including the children’s preferences and the relationship between both parents.
+During a mediation session, you and your co-parent can fully discuss all of these factors.
 A member of our team can act as a sounding board for potential plans, offer suggestions for overcoming obstacles, and keep the conversation running smoothly.
-Mediation for visitation/parenting time plans can also help you and your ex-spouse lay the foundation for a positive co-parenting relationship.
+Mediation can also help you and your ex-spouse lay the foundation for a positive co-parenting relationship.

-There are many ways you can prepare for mediation to smooth out the process and ensure the best interests of both you and your child are protected.
-Our team can provide you with specific recommendations during your initial case evaluation, including:
+There are many ways to prepare for mediation that will help smooth out the process and ensure the best interests of both you and your child are protected.

-- Knowing the other parent’s goals: If you are on good terms with your ex-spouse, it is a good idea to discuss visitation/parenting time in advance of your mediation appointment.
+- Knowing the other parent’s goals: If you are on good terms with your ex-spouse, it is a good idea to discuss ideas for visitation and parenting time in advance of your mediation appointment.
 The more you know about their goals going into the session, the more prepared you can be with your own.

 - Discussing visitation/parenting time with your child: Having an open and honest discussion with your child about how much time they want to spend with each parent is very important, especially for older children.
 Their wishes are an essential part of creating a fair plan.